NextStar31/EEApi/README.md

-An app demonstrating simple API implementation with NodeJs, Express and MongoDb
+RESTFul API implementation for EEApp using NodeJs, Express and MongoDb